 Despite all the safety precautions taken on construction sites to prevent injury to the workforce, accidents do happen and you may be the only other person able to take action to assist a workmate.
-If you are not a qualified first aider limit your help to obvious common sense assistance and call for help, but do remember that if a workmate's heart or breathing has stopped as a result of an accident he has only minutes to live unless you act quickly.
+This section is not intended to replace a first aid course but to give learners the knowledge to understand the types of injuries they may come across in the workplace.
+If you are not a qualified first aider limit your help to obvious common-sense assistance and call for help, but do remember that if a workmate's heart or breathing has stopped as a result of an accident they have only minutes to live unless you act quickly.
 The Health and Safety (First Aid) Regulations 1981 and relevant approved codes of practice and guidance notes place a duty of care on all employers to provide adequate first aid facilities appropriate to the type of work being undertaken.
 Adequate facilities will relate to a number of factors such as:

-- How many employees are employed? - What type of work is being carried out? - Are there any special or unusual hazards? - Are employees working in scattered and/or isolated locations? - Is there shift work or 'out of hours' work being undertaken? - Is the workplace remote from emergency medical services? - Are there inexperienced workers on site? - What were the risks of injury and ill health identified by the company's hazard risk assessment?
+- How many employees are employed? - What type of work is being carried out? - Are there any special or unusual hazards? - Are employees working in scattered and/or isolated locations? - Is there shift work or 'out of hours' work being undertaken? - Is the workplace remote from emergency medical services?

+- Are there inexperienced workers on site? - What were the risks of injury and ill health identified by the company's hazard risk assessment?